Access4all/adg/pages/examples/tables/bad-examples/README.md

 # General bad table examples

+**Oftentimes, developers forget to mark up a table's header cells with the proper HTML tag.
+Instead, they are styled only visually as headers.
+But tables lacking proper header cells are tricky to navigate by screen reader users, and the more complex they are, the less they can be understood.**

-# A table without header cells
+## A table without header cells

 The table in the following example doesn't offer any real header cells (`<th>` elements); instead, only data cells are used (`<td>` elements).
 Those cells that are meant to be headers are only styled visually using CSS `font-weight: bold`, attached to a `.th` class.